-- AGPTEK Solar Lantern – 5 Ways To Charge
+- AGPTEK Solar Lantern – 5 Ways to Charge

-- Kizen LED Camping Lantern – Cheapest
+- Kizen LED Lantern – Cheapest LED Lantern

 Brightness is key, so a solar lantern with a high lumen count is important.
 This ensures that it can light up a campground, backyard, or any outdoor location that it’s needed for.
 This light should also last a reasonably long time to having a high battery life goes a long way in terms of functionality and convenience.

 Given that a solar lantern will often be used outside, it’s important to have one that can handle the elements.
 A waterproof design and a decent warranty are essential for this hard-working product.

 Then ultimately, the right solar power camping lantern will have several extra perks and features.
 Some examples include convenient ways to attach the lantern to a tent or backpack, multi-colored lights for ambiance, the ability to float in the water, charge devices, and so on.

 5 Best Solar Camping Lanterns in 2021 Reviewed